Obelisk ship: Naval architecture

 Three Roman ships were built to transport one obelisk.
 The two aft ships were of rectangular shape; they were 37 meters in length and 5 meters in width.
 The two ships were held together by longitudinal beams, while the obelisk was tied to these longitudinal beams and held stationary underwater.
 The third ship, a larger trireme, was in the front and was tied to the two larger ships carrying the obelisk.
 The third ship’s purpose was to help steer the two aft ships and have rowers and sail power the ship across the Mediterranean.

 Modernity

 Cleopatra's Needles

 Until the second half of the 19th century two obelisks were located at the Caesareum of Alexandria, now known as Cleopatra's Needles.
-The fallen one was taken to London by the cyclinder ship Cleopatra in 1877.
+The fallen one was taken to London by the cylinder ship Cleopatra in 1877.
 Four years later, the standing one was loaded onto the SS Dessoug and shipped to New York City.